0nyr/journals2data/README.md

 * [ ] Try recurrent scrapping
 * [ ] Try threads and concurrent writing to a file with semaphores.
 * [ ] Perform integration of threads into Source object

+### Wed 23 June 2021

+Working on URL scraping integration.

+* [X] Fix errors of `SourceScraper` and test if it's working with integration with other higherchy objects.
+(WIP)
+* [ ] Add a scraping timeout error and modify URL scraping from source frontpage accordingly.
+* [ ] Try link extraction, create link extraction module
+* [ ] Try recurrent scrapping
+* [ ] Try threads and concurrent writing to a file with semaphores.
+* [ ] Perform integration of threads into Source object

 end